 Current students desiring to change their program of study must see their faculty advisor to do so.
 The student must submit a Change of Program form to the Registrar.
 The student is responsible to make the necessary changes during registration.
-Transferring to another degree program or changing a major and/or minor may occur up to the end of the second week of a semester.
+Program changes will only be processed in the first two weeks of the semester.